 Work to renew the M102 water main involves:

-- constructing a new 900mm diameter water main through approximately two kilometres of local streets between Paramount Road, West Footscray and Williamstown Road, Yarraville
+- constructing a new 900mm diameter water main through approximately two kilometres of local streets and major roads between Paramount Road, West Footscray and Williamstown Road, Yarraville

 - reinstating the area as close as possible to pre-construction condition